aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-10/_index.md

 - Removed the deprecated `FlatOpcXmlMappingOnly` save option
 - Added support for `PdfSaveOptions.CacheHeaderFooterShapes` save option
 - Implemented the ability to set a custom `StartingNumber` in InsertPageNumbers API
-- Added EMF format support for Convert API
+- Added EMF format support for ConvertDocument API
 - A new implementation of the `AppendDocumentOnline` method